super-linter/super-linter/docs/upgrade-guide.md

 This section helps you upgrade from Super-linter `>=v8.4.0` to `v9.0.0`.

+### Configuration files

+Super-linter now ships configuration files that match the default configuration for linters and formatters.
+Historically, Super-linter provided configuration files that enabled or disabled certain rules, but the rationale for doing so was lost.
+So, we decided to bring the default configuration back to each tool's defaults to avoid surprising users.
+The linters and formatters that are impacted by this change are:

+- ansible-lint
+- clj-kondo
+- coffeelint
+- Flake8
+- golangci-lint
+- groovylint
+- htmllint
+- markdownlint
+- phpstan
+- protolint
+- Ruff
+- yamllint

 ### NBQA

 Super-linter `v9.0.0` removes support for NBQA because it's not being maintained